The biodiversity crisis

 1. Download the iNaturalist app.

-You may remember this from last month.
 The best way to start caring about our plant and animals neighbors are to know their names!!
 Isn't it weird that many of us don't even know what to call the trees outside our windows?
 They don't have to be elephants to matter.
 Download the iNaturalist app, which can help you identify nature in your area.
 If you're not an app person, just spend some time with a new plant neighbor.

 2. Make a sustainable New Years Resolution.

 The individual actions that make the most significant difference to climate change are cutting out flights, cars, and meat.
-If you're in the United States, use Joro, a free app that helps you slash your carbon footprint.
-Please shoot me your fave recs in other countries β€” I haven't yet found a good one.
+If you're in the United States, use Commons, a free app that helps you slash your carbon footprint.

 3. Watch a TV show.

-Biiiig sigh of relief for these fun actions, right?
+Big sigh of relief for these fun actions, right?
 Have a good time out in nature and then, behind your TV!

 🏁 Checkpoint: This is the end of action step 3 of 4: ACT.